mlflow/mlflow/docs/source/models.rst

 The Model signature defines the schema of a model's inputs and outputs.
 Model inputs and outputs are described as a sequence of (optionally) named columns with type specified as one of the :py:class:`MLflow data types <mlflow.types.DataType>`.
-The signature is stored in JSON format in MLmodel file together with other model metadata.
+The signature is stored in JSON format in the MLmodel file, together with other model metadata.
 Model signatures are recognized (and enforced) by standard MLflow model tools, such as when deploying python function as a REST API endpoint with mlflow model serve.